SAP-samples/cap-service-integration-codejam/.sap/discussions.md

 _Could you choose any port with the `--port` option?
 What about, say, port 42, or 1023?
 What happens, and why?_

+Ports below 1024 are privileged, i.e. administrative privileges are required to bind to and listen on ports below that number.
+This is because standard services (such as HTTP, HTTPS, FTP, POP3, SMTP, etc) all listen on low numbered ports, so preventing non-root users from running a service on a low numbered port is a security feature (to prevent service spoofing).
+See [Priviliged Ports](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html) (sic) for more detail.
+What actually happens in the current CAP server implementation is that no error will be issued if you specify a port below 1024 (e.g. with `--port 80`) but the service will be started on a random (high numbered) port implicitly.

 # Exercise 07 - Add CDS definitions to integrate services

 _Does the diagram above make sense?
 How do you visualize the different layers and components of your CAP services?
 Do you have a different approach?_